krlmlr/bindr/cran-comments.md

 * This is a new release.

+* The CRAN URL will work as soon as the package is released.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.